Director, Planning Department

 Located in northeastern New Brunswick, the Chaleur region has approximately 36,000 inhabitants spread across 6 municipalities and 15 Local Service Districts.
 The region borders the magnificent Bay of Chaleur, which is part of the prestigious Club of the most beautiful bays in the world.
 Here, nature is an integral part of the life of its inhabitants.
 The Chaleur region is a true paradise for lovers of the great outdoors!
 There is a wide range of activities in our region: beaches, golf courses, boat trips, hunting and fishing, quad or bike trails, hiking trails including the historic Nepisiguit Mi'gmaq Trail which links Bathurst to Mount Carleton, highest peak in the Maritime provinces and much more.
 In winter, the Chaleur region covers itself with its white coat to the delight of snowmobilers, cross-country skiers, snowshoers or fat bikers.
 The junior hockey club, the Acadie-Bathurst Titan, 2018 Memorial Cup champions, calls Bathurst home since 1998.

-Reporting to the Executive director, the Planning Director leads and manages the Planning Department and oversees the work of 5 employees.
+Reporting to the Executive director, the Planning Director leads and manages the Planning Department.
 The director maintains overall responsibility for the quality and timely delivery of planning services for the 5 municipalities and 15 Local Service Districts receiving their services from the regional service commission, such as subdivision approval, development permit, variance requests, property standards, building permits and inspections services.

 The Planning Director provides professional expertise, guidance and recommendations to the municipalities and to the province on all land-use planning issues and projects.
 For this, he plays an active role in the preparation and drafting of various planning documents arising from the Community Planning Act of New Brunswick such as municipal and rural plans (including their ongoing review and amendments), bylaws, policies and reports.
 The director represents the Planning Department on a variety of committees.
 He also liaises and consult with various provincial departments and agencies for various planning applications.